appscode/blog/content/post/kubedb-v2022.10.18/index.md

 ```

 ### Autoscaler features

-We have added compute autoscaler support for MongoDB Arbiter & HiddenNode.
-Also Storage autoscaler support for Hidden Node.
+We have added compute autoscaler support for MongoDB Arbiter & HiddenNode and Storage autoscaler support for Hidden Node.

 Here are the truncated examples:

 #### Compute autoscaling on Arbiter

 ```yaml
 apiVersion: autoscaling.kubedb.com/v1alpha1
 kind: MongoDBAutoscaler